 By helping to connect SLC6A1 families, we hope to provide support for existing families and those who are newly diagnosed.
-You can join us on facebook here.
-You can also read through “our stories” to learn about other SLC6A1 families.
+You can join us on Facebook or meet Our Kids to learn about other SLC6A1 families.

 Through our advocacy campaign, we hope to elevate awareness of SLC6A1, help facilitate the consolidation of research and treatment efforts, and promote optimization of patient outcome.
 An important part of this campaign has been the attendance of important events in the gene and rare disease communities, including a gene therapy panel at the National Institutes of Health, the 2018 Global Genes Rare Patient Advocacy Summit in Irvine, and the NORD Rare Summit in Washington D.C.